MahmoodSeoud/VMAT/README.md

 # VMAT - Virtual Memory Address Translation

-To start the project, do:
+To run the project, do:
 ```
 npm i
 npm run dev